jaredpalmer/razzle/README.md

   src/
     App.css
     App.js
-    client.js            # Client-side code entry point
+    client.js            # Client entry point
     Home.css
     Home.js
-    server.js .          # Server code (An express application)
+    server.js .          # Main server code (an Express application)
     react.svg
     index.js             # Server entry point
 ```

-_Note: While the default application is a universal React application with React Router 4 on an Express server, if don't want this setup, have a look at [any of the examples](https://github.com/jaredpalmer/razzle/tree/master/examples).
+_Note: The default application is a universal React application with React Router 4 on an Express server.
+If don't want this setup, have a look at some of the [examples](https://github.com/jaredpalmer/razzle/tree/master/examples).
 Each one is installable with just a few commands._

 Once the installation is done, you can run some commands inside the project folder: